hhhjjjcc/Micro-EQpolarity/README.md

 </div>

 ## Overview
 This repository provides a comprehensive set of tools and workflows for working with the ToC2Me dataset.
-The main components of this repository are:
+The main sections of this repository are:

 ## 1. HASH Workflow